newnewhouston/MangaFactory/README.md

 - Click the drop zone to browse
 - After a download, click **Send to CBZ Processor →** to hand off the output folder automatically

-**`.zip` archives** *(new in v1.7)* — a dropped or uploaded `.zip` is inspected: if it contains image files (even nested in sub-folders) it's treated as one chapter's pages; if it bundles several `.cbz` files, each nested chapter is split out and queued separately.
+**`.zip` archives** — a dropped or uploaded `.zip` is inspected: if it contains image files (even nested in sub-folders) it's treated as one chapter's pages; if it bundles several `.cbz` files, each nested chapter is split out and queued separately.

 **Image files** — raw jpg/png/webp/gif/bmp files are bundled into a temporary `.cbz` automatically (sorted naturally) and added to the queue like any other file.

 **Chapter numbers** — auto-detected from filenames via keyword patterns (`chapter`, `ch`, `c`, `#`).
 Image bundles require a chapter number to be entered manually.
 Use **Auto-fill** to number a sequence from a starting value.

-**Volume & output name** — the output is normally named `Volume_XX` from the **Volume Number** field. *(New in v1.7)* if you leave Volume Number blank but the queued files have chapter numbers, the output is named after the chapter instead: a single chapter → `7.cbz`, several chapters → a `7-9` range.
+**Volume & output name** — the output is normally named `Volume_XX` from the **Volume Number** field.
+If you leave Volume Number blank but the queued files have chapter numbers, the output is named after the chapter instead: a single chapter → `7.cbz`, several chapters → a `7-9` range.
 The "Folder/CBZ named:" preview updates live as you edit chapters.

 **Output**:
 - **Single CBZ** — all chapters packed into one file, pages renamed to `Chapter_XX_page_YYY.ext`, cover inserted as `000_cover.ext`